The Words Department

 Frenck- fr-əŋk n.
 1. the sense of frustration when an electronic device warns of a malfunction with a beep or other tone.
 2. The act of an electronic device warning of a malfunction with a beep or tone.
 The printer frencked that it was out of toner.

-Frenck became ubiquitous as a description of a low battery warning on a cell phone on a cell phone, or the continual beep of a microwave long after the food was cooked.
+Frenck became ubiquitous as a description of a low battery warning on a cell phone, or the continual beep of a microwave long after the food was cooked.
 The word had taken on a life of its own with “on the frenck” replacing “on the fritz” to describe any device that was not working properly.

 Despite her early successes and love for the job, Ava had become disillusioned in recent years.

-Her direct supervisor, Cecily Johnson had a Masters in German Literature and was obsessed with komposita, the German habit of making endless portmanteaus to create new nouns.
-She pushed this on her subordinates mercilessly.
+Her direct supervisor, Shea Johnson had a Masters in German Literature and was obsessed with komposita, the German habit of making endless portmanteaus to create new nouns.
+Shea pushed this on her subordinates mercilessly.

 Ava’s first performance review had been devastating.

-After a few months of battling professionally and privately, Ava realized that she would have to go-along to get-along and started pumping out kompisita for everything, waiting for the time when she could run her own shop.
+After a few months at loggerheads, Ava developed a go-along-to-get-along attitude and started pumping out komposita for everything, waiting for the time when she could run her own shop.